RayKrause/Fintech-Project-3/README.md

 ![Dashboard](images/Dashboard_Homepage.png)

 Our goal was to build an interactive dashboard allowing users to pull stock and crypto currency financial information and provide them with a number of helpful resources to make investing decisions.
-We delivered with a streamlit built user interface that pulls from a list of around 3,000 stocks and 30 crypto currencies and gives the user a quick overview of some of the more important financial indicators for that security.
+We delivered with a streamlit built user interface that pulls from a list of around 3,000 stocks and over 100 crypto currencies and gives the user a quick overview of some of the more important financial indicators for that security.

 The application is easy to use and efficent.
 Users are promted to select either a crypto or stock on the naviation bar located on the left.
 The user also has a place to select the time frame of the dataset.
 Once selected the applications main section outputs a number of important data charts and graphs that help users understand the current forecast of that security.
 The data is pulled directly from Yahoo Finance with more information being available for stocks than crypto currencies.